Julian Gomez-Cambronero, PhD

 "How to Write Your First Grant"

-Dr. Julian Gomez-Cambronero, chair of the Professional Development Committee of the Society for Leukocyte Biology (SLB), has organized Grant Writing Workshops at the SLB Annual Meetings in Kansas City, Mo., and Maui, Hawaii.
+Dr. Julian Gomez-Cambronero, chair of the Professional Development Committee of the Society for Leukocyte Biology (SLB), has organized Grant Writing Workshops at the SLB Annual Meetings in Kansas City, Missouri; Maui, Hawaii; Newport, Rhode Island; Salt Lake City, Utah.
 Click here to view the PowerPoint slides with lots of useful advice.

 Additionally, the panelists have published a paper in Nature Immunology describing the content of the workshop, along with a compilation of tried-and-true tips.
 Although intended for junior investigators, the paper could also be of help for investigators at other stages.
 Click here to view the paper.

 - Vital Signs article: "Mechanisms to Slow Tumor Growth", Spring 2014

 - News Release: "Dr. Cambronero recognized with prestigious Award in Spain", Sept.
 2014

 - News Release: "Boonshoft School of Medicine professor organizes international conference on inflammation and cancer," Jan.
 15, 2014

 - Beavercreek News-Current story: "WSU local doctor part of publishing medical research data," December 2013